Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 Currently, we believe that Jupiter has 79 moons, but again, more may be discovered; we just haven’t seen them yet.

-This is one of the joys of astronomy: amateurs sometimes make new discoveries that the big boys haven’t spotted before.
+This is one of the joys of astronomy for beginners: amateurs sometimes make new discoveries that the big boys haven’t spotted before.
 The growing number of home astronomers and astrophotographers and the improving technology we have access to now make discoveries more possible.

-So, today for you, it might be beginner astronomy, and tomorrow you might discover a planet or asteroid and give it a name!
+So, today for you, it might be astronomy for beginners, and tomorrow you might discover a planet or asteroid and give it a name!

 Unveiling the Mysteries of Deep Space: Observing Galaxies and Nebulae